 Strictly Come Dancing judge Shirley Ballas has insisted there was no 'friction' between herself and Brendan Cole on the show.

-The 57-year-old was put on the spot during an appearance on Thursday's Good Morning Britain, where she was quizzed about her alleged feud with Brendan and getting Charlotte Hawkins' name wrong.
+The 57-year-old appeared on Thursday's Good Morning Britain and was quizzed about her alleged feud with the ballroom dancer.

-During the last series of the BBC show, Shirley and Brendan, 42, clashed on air over his tango with Good Morning Britain's Charlotte.
+During the last series of the BBC show, Shirley and Brendan, 42, clashed on air over his tango with Good Morning Britain's Charlotte Hawkins.

 Hosts Susanna Reid and Ben Shepherd quizzed Shirley on her criticism towards their co-star, Charlotte.

 Ben asked Shirley: "Did you think the relationship you had with Brendan and the friction that there was there caused a problem?"

 Shirley replied: "First of all, there was no friction between Brendan and me.
 I have known him for a very, very long time."